6 Fascinating Bird Facts About Wild Turkeys

 If you hear loud noises in a forest, they might be coming from a turkey.
 These long-necked birds make more than 20 sounds, including the classic gobble-gobble produced by males.
 Some wild turkey calls can be heard from a mile away!

-Go nuts over these 8 fun facts about squirrels.
+Go nuts over these amazing facts about bald eagles.

 Wild TurkeyALACATR/ISTOCKPHOTO